Munich, Germany

 What are the schools in Munich like?

 "Munich is home to a number of excellent international and bilingual schools.
 The International School of Munich (ISM) is one of the best international schools in the city.
 It offers a comprehensive education in English for students from pre-kindergarten to grade 12.
 The school follows the International Baccalaureate (IB) curriculum and provides a wide range of extracurricular activities.
 The Munich International School (MIS) is another top international school in Munich.
 It offers a bilingual education in English and German, with a focus on the International Baccalaureate (IB) curriculum.
 The school also offers a wide range of extracurricular activities, such as sports, music, and art.
 The John F. Kennedy School is a bilingual school in Munich that offers a comprehensive education in both English and German.
 The school follows the International Baccalaureate (IB) curriculum and provides a wide range of extracurricular activities.
 The International School Augsburg (ISA) is a bilingual school in Munich that offers a comprehensive education in both English and German.
 The school follows the International Baccalaureate (IB) curriculum and provides a wide range of extracurricular activities.
 The International School of Düsseldorf (ISD) is a bilingual school in Munich that offers a comprehensive education in both English and German.
-The school follows the International Baccalaureate (IB) curriculum and provides a wide range of extracurricular activities," commented one expat when asked about in Munich.
+The school follows the International Baccalaureate (IB) curriculum and provides a wide range of extracurricular activities," said one expat in Munich with children at .

 What are the pros and cons of living in Munich?